Bernard Arnault: Career

-Arnault was educated at the Lycée Maxence Van Der Meersch in Roubaix, and the Lycée Faidherbe in Lille.
-In 1971, he graduated from the École Polytechnique, France's leading engineering school, and began work for his father's company.
+In 1971, soon after his graduation, Arnault began work for his father's company.
 Three years later, after he convinced his father to shift the focus of the company to real estate, Ferret-Savinel sold the industrial construction division and was renamed Ferinel.
 Following the acquisition of a textile company and relocation of its headquarters, the company renamed the real estate branch to the George V Group.
 The real estate assets were later sold to Compagnie Générale des Eaux (CGE), eventually becoming Nexity.

 1971–1987: Professional start

 Arnault began his career in 1971, at Ferret-Savinel, and was its president from 1978 to 1984.
 In 1984, Arnault, then a young real estate developer, heard that the French government was set to choose someone to take over the Boussac Saint-Frères empire, a textile and retail conglomerate that owned Christian Dior.

 With the help of Antoine Bernheim, a senior partner of Lazard Frères, Arnault acquired the Financière Agache, a luxury goods company.
-He became the CEO of Financière Agache and subsequently won the bidding war for Boussac Saint-Frères, buying the group for a ceremonial one franc and effectively took control of Boussac Saint-Frères.
-Along with Christian Dior, Boussac's assets included the department store Le Bon Marché, the retail shop Conforama, and the nappy manufacturer Peaudouce.
+He became the CEO of Financière Agache and subsequently won the bidding war for Boussac Saint-Frères, buying the group for a ceremonial one franc and effectively taking control of Boussac Saint-Frères.
 After Arnault bought Boussac, he laid off 9,000 workers in two years, after which he acquired the nickname "The Terminator".
-He then sold nearly all of the company's assets, keeping only the Christian Dior brand and Le Bon Marché department store.
-By 1987, the company was profitable again and booked earnings of $112 million on a revenue stream of 1.9 billion dollars.
+He sold nearly all of the company's assets, keeping only the Christian Dior brand and Le Bon Marché department store.
+By 1987, the company was profitable again and booked earnings of $112 million on a revenue stream of $1.9 billion.